 - For best results, use store-bought oat flour.

 - To Measure Oat Flour: If you have a kitchen scale, that is best for most accurate measurements of oat flour.
 But if you are measuring by hand, I have found that I can consistently achieve 120 g per cup of oat flour by scooping the oat flour into a measuring cup, lightly packing it down and then levelling off the top.
-See this oat flour snickerdoodles post for more details.
+See this oat flour muffin tips post for more details.

 - Baking Soda and Baking Powder- Because oat flour isn't the same as regular flour, we need both to achieve the same fluffy and soft texture.